Willow Glen High School

 Willow Glen High School is a public high school in the Willow Glen neighborhood of San Jose, California, within the San Jose Unified School District.

 Athletics

 Willow Glen High School has a swimming pool, a basketball court/gym and weight training room, a mini-gym that serves as a wrestling area, a baseball field, a softball field, a multi-purpose track and turf area, a sand volleyball court, and tennis courts.

 Willow Glen High School Boys' Volleyball won a CCS Championship in 2009, one of the first public schools to do so in that CCS division.
 Also, in 2010, Willow Glen High School Football won a CCS Championship against Sequoia High School.
-From 1972-1980, the boys' basketball team was coached by the notable collegiate coach Bob Burton.
+From 1972 to 1980, the boys' basketball team was coached by the notable collegiate coach Bob Burton.
 Willow Glen's Baseball team won a CCS championship in 2013.
 The Willow Glen boys' cross country team won the Division 2 CCS championship in 2010 for the first time in twenty-six years, winning again in 2019.
+Willow Glen girls' cross country team won the Division 3 CCS Championship in 2022 for the first time ever, and placed 5th that year at the CIF state championship meet in Woodward Park.